When tracking home expenses, you have two primary options: spreadsheets or apps. Each has its strengths:

 HouseFacts: Complete Home Management Solution

-Managing a home involves so much more than tracking expenses, and that's where HouseFacts steps in.
-Unlike spreadsheets or apps that focus solely on financial tracking, HouseFacts brings together all aspects of property management into one seamless platform.
-This tool is tailored specifically for U.S. homeowners, blending manual control with the convenience of automation.
+Managing a home means more than tracking expenses — and that’s where HouseFacts comes in.
+Unlike spreadsheets or generic apps, HouseFacts unites every aspect of property management in one intelligent platform built for U.S. homeowners.
+It blends the precision of manual control with the power of AI automation.

 HouseFacts Core Features